prantlf/fast-plural-rules/README.md

 import { getPluralFormForCardinalByLocale } from 'fast-plural-rules'
 ```

-You can read more about the [module loading](./docs/API.md#loading) in other environments, like with ES6 or in web browsers.
+You can read more about the [module loading](./docs/API.md#loading) in other environments, like with ESM or in web browsers.
 [Usage scenarios](./docs/usage.md#usage-scenarios) demonstrate applications of this library in typical real-world situations.
 [Design concepts](./docs/design.md#design-concepts) explain the approach to the correct internationalization of messages with cardinals taken by this library.
 Translators will read about [plural rules for supported languages](./docs/languages.md#supported-languages) to be able to write the right plural forms to language packs.
 Finally, the [API reference](./docs/API.md#api-reference) lists all functions with a description of their functionality.

 ## Library Integrations